Want to trap tons of mosquitoes? Click here to jump directly to some mosquito traps that actually work!

-Here is the full video from Green Power Science that the above clip of mosquitoes was taken from.
+Here is the full video from Green Power Science.
 I recommend watching at least the first few minutes for some ideas about which fans you can use, how to attach the mesh, and how to properly use the isopropyl alcohol.

 3: A Fan Trap that Takes up Less Space: Dynatraps